 - refused their request without using the right ‘non-accommodation grounds’

-- treated the employee adversely – badly or unfairly – because they think the employee is affected by domestic violence.
+- treated the employee adversely – badly or unfairly – because they think the employee is affected by family violence.

 How to complain

-If an employee has problems getting their domestic violence rights, they should first talk to their employer, as long as they feel they can.
+If an employee has problems getting their family violence rights, they should first talk to their employer, as long as they feel they can.